Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: System modeling

 \section{System modeling}

-In this section, we lay the groundwork for our study by providing a comprehensive foundation for the application being considered.
-Firstly, we present a concise overview of the linearized mixed traffic system model as the theoretical basis for using DeePC.
+In this section, we begin by providing a concise overview of the linearized model used to describe the system dynamics of mixed traffic flows.
 Subsequently, we introduce a precise and computationally efficient energy consumption model that serves as the basis for optimizing energy consumption.
 Lastly, we discuss the techniques employed for modeling human driver diversity.

-The focus of this study is a single-lane mixed traffic system of $n+1$ individual vehicles, as illustrated in Fig. \ref{fig_Scenario}.
+The focus of this study is a single-lane mixed traffic flow of $n+1$ individual vehicles, as illustrated in Fig. \ref{fig_Scenario}.
 The preceding vehicle (PV) is indexed as 0.
-The system under consideration comprises $m$ CAVs and $n-m$ HDVs, with the set of CAV indices denoted as $S = \{i_{1},i_{2},\ldots,i_{m}\}$ and the set of all vehicle indices as $\Omega = \{1,2,\ldots,n\}$.
-In particular, CAVs are observable and controllable, while the PV and HDVs are observable but not controllable.
-To ensure the full controllability of the mixed traffic system, the first vehicle after the PV should be a CAV, as validated theoretically in \cite{jin2016optimal,wang2021leading,wang2022deep}.
+The system under consideration comprises $m$ CAVs and $n-m$ HDVs, with the set of CAV indices denoted as $S = \{1,2,\ldots,m\}$, the set of all vehicle indices as $\Omega = \{1,2,\ldots,n\}$, and the set of HDV indices as $\Omega \setminus S$.
+The index $i$ is used to represent every vehicle in the mixed traffic flows.
+In this study, we assume that HDV velocities and spacing are observable using V2X communications technology.
+Note that measuring each HDV's equilibrium spacing in mixed traffic flow is non-trivial due to diverse driving behaviors, which can result in HDV's spacing being unknown.